latticexyz/mud/.changeset/spicy-mails-crash.md

 "create-mud": patch
 ---

-Upgraded mprocs to fix issues running it on MacOS.
+Upgraded mprocs to fix issues with it not running when started via npm script.

-You can do the same in an MUD project with:
+You can do the same in an existing MUD project with:
 ```
 pnpm recursive up mprocs@latest
 ```